 Ah-hah.
 The infamous Riverwood chicken.

-This infuriating little bastard is actually a very, very clever piece of game design.
+This infuriating little avian is actually a clever piece of game design.
 Very clever indeed.
 He’s placed very specifically to teach people who aren’t used to RPGs and systems whereby you are punished for crimes to the crime system in ‘Skyrim’.

 Then, you escape Helgen, and are loose to the wilderness.
 Along the way, you may see the occasional wolf, fox, or bandit- but no civilization, until you reach Riverwood.
 Everyone you meet is a no-consequence kill, as they’re most likely bandits, but the game’s creators knew that new players are likely to follow either the placed quest markers, the path itself, or a mixture of both- in other words, the vast majority of players will end up in Riverwood before they see any other civilisation.

 So far, you’ve never been held to consequences for killing someone.
 The mechanic of crime has not been introduced, so the player isn’t in the mindset that is crucial for playing an RPG; that you have to act like a character in this world would act.
-Without this frame of mind, the player sees the chicken, and decides “let’s kill this chicken”.
+Without this frame of mind, the player sees the chicken, and decides “let’s kill this Chicken”.

 And, why is that?

 - People kill small animals such as rats and birds in games all the time.
 For example, in counter-strike.
-The average non RPG-player will be used to shooting things without consequences.
+The average non-RPG-player will be used to shooting things without consequences.
 They usually explode and make a funny noise.

 - We don’t want to kill people.
 They’re established already to be characters and aren’t hurting us.

 So, there’s a chicken there.
 We want to kill the chicken because it’s our first instinct as a non-player of RPGs.
 Your average player is going to attack and kill this chicken, at which point the town will become hostile to you, a prompt will tell you that you’re now wanted for murder.
 The fact that this is an obvious overreaction almost works in favour, as it makes absolutely sure that the player knows that what they did was wrong.

 “Oh, bugger!”
 The player says internally “I’ve really annoyed them here!”